ainarajn/Final_Master_Project/README.md

   - analysis = “PALM” (default) // Options: "PALM", "JPALM"
   - ref_effect: TRUE (default).
 If beta effect is assigned to alt allele, change to FALSE. // Options: TRUE, FALSE
   - HapMap3: files provided (one for hg19 and other for hg38).
   - Relate\_SNP: rds file.
-If it is not provided, it will be created through a “helper pipeline” that we will try to incorporate in the pipeline.
+If it is not provided by the user, it will be created through a “helper pipeline” that we will try to incorporate in the pipeline.
-  - SNPdb: VCF file provided.
+  - VCfdir: VCF directory where all the VCF files for each chromosome are locared (these files are provided).
   - LDblock: bed file provided (one for hg19 and other for hg38).
   - LiftOver\_Tool: provided.
   - LiftOver\_chain: provided (one for hg19tohg38 and other for hg38tohg19).